axe312ger/sqip/CONTRIBUTING.md

 ### Directory structure

-Sqip is organzied in packages.
+SQIP is organized in packages.
 They are located in the `packages` directory.
-Each package is released as a seperate NPM package.
+Each package is released as a separate NPM package.

 All packages should follow the same directory structure to allow proper babel transpilation.